NitronPlus/hostpilot/README.md

 ## License

 This project is dual-licensed under Apache-2.0 or MIT.
 See `LICENSE-APACHE` and `LICENSE-MIT` in the repo root.

----

-If you want me to adjust the English tone or add more `ts` examples (glob patterns, directory semantics, failure-report examples), tell me and I will extend the documentation.